tytydraco/yessleep/out/The_sound_down_the_hall_came_from_something_much_much_worse.md

 When I looked up, the sky was deep cerulean blue.

-And the sun was brighter than it had ever been.
+And the sun was brighter than ever.